banwarp/benton_epi/covid19/02scriptNotes.md

 `pdCounter` is a timer variable for the decay of physical distancing.
 The model assumes that if prevalence is low (below the minor threshold), people will eventually stop physically distancing. `pdCounter` is used to track the decay at each time step.

 ##### Post-time-step function
 A whole .md could be (and will be) written about the post-time-step function (pts_function).
 In brief, the pts_function tells SimInf how to change continous variables (with the option of other effects) after every time step.
-The pts_function is written in C, which is nothing if not verbose.
+The pts_function is written in C, which can be verbose.
 The function is stored as a single character and passed to the SimInf routine.
 To save space, I wrote the pts_function in a separate script and call pts_funScript to generate it.
 The parameters are passed through from user-defined parameters or paramters already described in this .md.
 ```
 pts_fun <- pts_funScript(
     phiPhysicalDistancing = (R0I+R0U)/RPhysicalDistancing, # Phi reflecting that physical distancing and contact tracing will reduce R0 even without stay-at-home orders